Table of Contents [expand]

 >example-app

-Requesting upgrade of redis-addon-name to 7.2...
-Your Redis version is being upgraded to 7.2.
+Requesting upgrade of redis-convex-62372 to 8...
+Your Redis version is being upgraded to 8.
 The system is preparing a maintenance.
 Once the maintenance is ready you can run it with heroku data:maintenances:run.
 See: https://devcenter.heroku.com/articles/data-maintenance-cli-commands#heroku-data-maintenances-run.

 Step 2: Wait for the Maintenance to Be Created

-command, you can confirm the maintenance has been created.
-It can take ~15 minutes for the system to prepare the maintenance depending on which version you’re upgrading from.
+Use the heroku data:maintenances:info command to confirm that you created the maintenance event and it’s ready.
+It can take ~15 minutes for the system to prepare the maintenance.

-When the maintenance has been created, you see a maintenance with the status ready
+When the preparation completes, you see a maintenance with the status ready.

 Fetching maintenance... done